AstraZeneca: EMA says blood clots 'very rare' side effect | DW | 07.04.2021

 The Amsterdam-based body's safety committee (PRAC) said in a statement that "unusual blood clots with low blood platelets should be listed as very rare side effects," adding that the "overall benefit-risk remains positive."

-Officals said they had "intenstive discussions" based on the scientific evidence available before arriving at their latest ruling.
+Officials said they had "intensive discussions" based on the scientific evidence available before arriving at their latest ruling.

-Emer Cooke, the director of the European Medicines Agency, said: "COVID-19 is a very serious disease with high hospitalisation and death rates."
+Emer Cooke, the director of the European Medicines Agency, said: "COVID-19 is a very serious disease with high hospitalization and death rates."

 "This vaccine has proved to be highly effective," she told reporters. "it is saving lives."